FLASH SALE: Get up to 10% OFF the Go Shanghai Card! Sale ends Wednesday, April 17th, 2019. Follow the link to learn more.

 Great food can be had for relatively cheap, and hotels aren’t exorbitantly expensive.
 There’s also lots of sightseeing you can do for free or almost free (outdoor markets are among my favorite activities in Asian cities).
 But, getting there isn’t cheap, so it’s smart to look for ways to save on flights.
 Additionally, if you want access to the landmark towers or the sought-after museums and tours, you’re gonna have to drop some green.

 Thankfully, there is a way to save on sightseeing expenses – the Go Shanghai Card.
 In this review, I’ll explain how this attraction pass works, what’s included, how much it costs, and who should consider it.

 So, are you ready to save while in Shanghai?
 Here’s how!

 Go Shanghai Card: How it Works

-The Go Shanghai Card is an all-inclusive attraction pass featuring entry to 13 of Shanghai’s top tourist sites for one low price.
+The Go Shanghai Card is an all-inclusive attraction pass featuring entry to over 15 of Shanghai’s top tourist sites for one low price.
 You can buy a one, two, or three-day pass and visit as many attractions as you’d like during that time frame.